Archimedean polytopes

 Archimedean solids

 Apart from the Platonic solids, there are many other convex uniform polyhedra, which include the two infinite classes of Prisms and Antiprisms, plus the 13 Archimedean solids.
-In Fig. 1 below, I show paper models of the latter, which I made in the late 1990's.
+In Fig. A.1, I show paper models of the latter, which I made in the late 1990's.
 Their duals are known as the Catalan solids, the latter include the aforementioned Rhombic dodecahedron and Rhombic triacontahedron.

-Fig. 1: The Archimedean solids.
+Fig. A.1: The Archimedean solids.

 In the front row is the Truncated tetrahedron.